Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/plane-writing-technical-bridge.md

 **Alphabet, authorship, encoding, and practical consequences**

-This bridge document carries the technical bridge behind the `Sutton SignWriting Foundations: The Shape of Writing` argument and connects it to the Formal SignWriting signbox model.
+This bridge document connects the argument in *Sutton SignWriting Foundations: The Shape of Writing* to the Formal SignWriting signbox model.

 It is best read after:

-- `Sutton SignWriting Foundations: The Shape of Writing`
+- *Sutton SignWriting Foundations: The Shape of Writing*
-- `Formal SignWriting: The Shape of a Sign`
+- *Formal SignWriting: The Shape of a Sign*

 It adds the more technical layer: